Grizzly Tales for Gruesome Kids (book): The Litter Bug

 The story begins with a history lesson about the rubbish bin.
 Before its invention, the streets were filthy and rats of all sizes were everywhere, attacking babies and eating the rubbish.
 Trousers were barely worn in favour of tights so that rats could not crawl up people's legs.
 Mr Dustbin decided to clean the streets with several buckets and dumping the mess in a place where the rats would not find it, which caused them to go extinct and the streets to become cleaner.
 Despite Mr Dustbin dying as a successful and revered inventor, people found no need for his work anymore, now that the rats would never trouble them again, but because of this, the streets' litter piles became mountains and no amount of dumping into the seas could slow it down.
 It was now a national emergency and the fault of one person: a morbidly obese girl named Bunty Porker, who ate almost every hour and threw her containers and other used packets across her neighbourhood and town, creating a litter mountain the size of two mountains.
 The UK smelt terrible and attracted insects from all over the world, from bloodsuckers to disease-spreaders.
-The Queen telephones the Prime Minister and demands that he fixes the issue, so Parliament decides Porker should be captured by the army, led by Colonel Buffy.
+The Queen telephones the Prime Minister and demands that he fixes the issue, so Parliament decides Bunty should be captured by the army, led by Colonel Buffy.

-At midnight, Porker sneaked out of her house to climb the mountain and dump her rubbish wherever she could find a spot.
-The army ambush her with nets and sticks, and surround her tightly as Colonel Buffy announces they had come to arrest her.
-Porker refuses politely and swings her arms like a propeller, slapping all the soldiers away, and continues climbing the mountain.
-When she gets to the top, she spots a wire under her foot.
-It was moving.
-Porker realises that it resembled a feeler that she discovered was attached to a giant European black bug which was hiding underneath her.
-It burst out of the top, snapping its pincers and ate Porker and the mountain within seconds.
+At midnight, Bunty sneaks out of her house to climb the mountain and dump her rubbish wherever she could find a spot.
+The army ambush her with nets and sticks and surround her tightly as Colonel Buffy announces they had come to arrest her.
+Bunty refuses politely and swings her arms like a propeller, slapping all the soldiers away, and continues climbing the mountain.
+When Bunty gets to the top, she spots a wire under her foot that was moving.
+Bunty realizes that it resembled a feeler that she discovered was attached to a giant European black bug which was hiding underneath her.
+It burst out of the top, snapping its pincers and ate Bunty and the mountain within seconds.
 Once the bugs had eaten all the litter, they left the UK to find more food, but everyone had learnt their lesson.
 The bin became a popular household item again.